zhenweigc/COMS4111_Project/README.md

 # Database URLs:
-We used the first database, which has an ip address of 34.148.107.47 The account is still 'fl2627'.
+We used the first database, which has an ip address of 34.148.107.47

+The DB account is still 'fl2627'.

+The external IP for the VM instance is